drcassar/glasspy/README.md

 ## How to install
 The source code is available on GitHub at https://github.com/drcassar/glasspy.

-Binary installers for the latest released version are available from the [Python Package Index] (https://pypi.org/project/glasspy/).
+Binary installers for the latest released version are available from the [Python Package Index](https://pypi.org/project/glasspy/).
 To install GlassPy with pip run

 ```sh
 pip install glasspy